 These naturally occurring compounds interact with CBD and THC to enhance their therapeutic benefits — collectively known as the ‘Entourage Effect’ (the whole is greater than the sum of it’s parts).

-To know exactly what’s in the your CBD product and how it was processed you should request to see third-party, independent lab analysis from the manufacturer.
+To know exactly what’s in the your CBD product and how it was processed you should request to see third-party, independent lab Certificate of Analysis from the manufacturer.

 Armed with this information, you will know exactly what you are buying and this analysis report becomes the foundation for determining the exact starting CBD dosage for your dog.

 In my experience, some companies (or product distributors) will say they don’t perform all of these tests, all of the time–in that case, find another vendor who is willing to be more transparent about their plant source & processing methods.

 Your dog’s health is far too important to leave up to unscrupulous marketing or casual scientific investigation.
 Be mindful–always ask for the most recent lab assay reports from the manufacturer before purchasing any CBD product.

 For now, it’s probably best to look for products made from organically cultivated hemp from North America (the U.S., Canada) or the European Union (the Netherlands, Spain), countries that regulate and test their CBD products.